yi-miao/Drone-Control-Simulation-with-Pygame/README.md

 This is a simple game which simulates drone controls with gamepad.
-It uses Pygame to mimic .

 Features:
-1. 2x2 joystick controls for flight yaw, throttle, roll and pitch
+1. 2 joystick controls for flight yaw, throttle, roll and pitch
 2. 2D display with different drone postures
 3. drone icons with transparent background
 4. overlay background of beautiful Niagara Falls